Peer Learning + Collaboration Fund relaunches with support for in-place learning, collaborations

 How will I receive the funds and how long will it take?

 You will receive a check in the mail.
 It should arrive within 30 days from the day we confirm receipt of all the required documents, including your W-9.
+Note that University systems move more slowly than you may think!
+It often does take the full 30 days from the day we confirm receipt of your required documents for a check to arrive.

 Can I apply for more than one grant?